 ¼ cup mashed banana or ½ banana = 1 egg

-1 tbsp flax meal + 3 tbsp water = 1 egg
+1 tablespoon flax meal + 3 tablespoon water = 1 egg

 Leave the flax meal mixture for 15 minutes to thicken before using.